Balance Trainer Plank Jacks exercise demonstration image

 How to Perform

-Place the dome side of a balance trainer on the floor.
-Start in a high plank position with hands shoulder-width apart on the floor and your feet centered on the balance trainer dome.
+Place the dome side of the balance trainer on the floor.
+Start in a high plank with hands shoulder-width under shoulders and feet together on the dome, body straight from head to heels.

-3. Immediately jump both feet back together, returning to the narrow starting position on the dome.
+3. Immediately jump feet back together on the dome.

 Coaching Tips